ZoneMS/EnKO/README.md

 # PyTorch Implementation for Ensemble Kalman Variational Objective (EnKO)
-This repository includes codes for "Ensemble Kalman Variational Objectives: Nonlinear Latent Time-Series Model Inference by a Hybrid of Variational Inference and Ensemble Kalman Filter," an under review paper for ICML.
+This repository includes PyTorch implementation for "Ensemble Kalman Variational Objectives: Nonlinear Latent Time-Series Model Inference by a Hybrid of Variational Inference and Ensemble Kalman Filter," an under review paper for ICML.
 Following double-blind review policy of ICML, we hide our names and affilications.
 If our paper is accepted, we would like to open same repository in our mainly used GitHub page.